anujpradhaan/AmazinKart/README.md

-# AmazinKart : A Spring boot implementation
+# AmazinKart : A Spring boot implementation, the problem statement is available as a pdf file above.
+Please check the same before going through the code.

 ## Steps to build the running jar
 1. Git Clone the repo